ARCHIVED-mean-stack/session-11/README.md

 `sudo npm install --save-dev nodemon`

 Run the app using `nodemon server.js` and make a change to res.send in server.js.
 Note the app restarts.
-Refresh the browser and note the res (response) object being dumped into the console.

 You wil need to keep an eye on the nodemon process during this exercise to see if it is hanging.